mflint/SwiftMock/README.md

 **Note: This is a Swift 2.0 project, so requires Xcode 7.0 to build.**

+## Limitations

+* Unfortunately, there's some boiler-plate code needed to create mocks.
+See ```MockExampleCollaborator``` for an example.
+The mock simply forwards calls onto a ```MockCallHandler```.
+* No support (yet) for stubbing, explicitly rejecting calls, or nice mocks
+* A finite set of argument types can be checked for equality in the matching code

 ## Usage

 There's an example test file called ```ExampleTests.swift```.
 Look there for some tests that can be run.
 This tests a class ```Example``` against a mocked collaborator ```ExampleCollaborator```.